Parkinson’s disease overview

-The symptoms of Parkinson’s disease result from a loss of nerve cells in the brain that affect movement control, as well as other areas, such as mood, sleep and thought.
-The exact cause of the nerve cell loss is not known, but it is believed to involve a combination of genetic, environmental and ageing factors.2
+The symptoms of Parkinson’s disease result from a loss of neurons in the brain that affect movement control, as well as other areas, such as mood, sleep and thought.
+The exact cause of the neuron loss is still unknown, but it is believed to involve a combination of genetic, environmental and ageing factors.2

 Parkinson’s disease is a progressive disorder and, over time, new symptoms appear and existing symptoms slowly become more severe.
 However, it is not a terminal illness – people can live for some 15 to 25 years from the point of diagnosis – which makes it a long-term (chronic) condition.3

 Parkinson’s disease is one of the most common neurological (nerve cell) disorders.
-It affected approximately 5.2 million men and women worldwide in 2004,with 4 to 20 new cases reported per 100,000 people per year.
-4
+It affected approximately 6 million men and women worldwide.7 The prevalence of Parkinson’s disease in the US will double by the year of 2040 (compared to 2010).8

-Parkinson’s disease usually develops in people in their late 50s and early 60s,1 though rarer forms of the disease can develop before the age of 40.5 One study of five European countries found that 1.6% of the population aged 65 or over had Parkinson’s disease.6
+Parkinson’s disease usually develops in people in their late 50s and early 60s,1 though rarer forms of the disease can develop before the age of 40.9 One % of the population aged 60 or over had Parkinson’s disease.10

 Treatment for Parkinson’s disease normally involves drug therapy and, in some cases, surgery.
 In addition to this, physical exercise, diet, complementary therapies, emotional support and strong relationships all play important roles.
 Understanding Parkinson’s disease, relating to the new situation in life, and learning to accept new goals and challenges, are almost as important as practical management of the disease.